Joseph Bloomfield

 Joseph Bloomfield (October 18, 1753 – October 3, 1823) was the fourth governor of New Jersey.
 He also served two terms in the United States House of Representatives from 1817 to 1821.

-The township of Bloomfield, New Jersey is named for him.
+The township of Bloomfield, New Jersey, is named for him.

 Birth

 Joseph Bloomfield was born in Woodbridge in the Province of New Jersey to Moses Bloomfield, a physician, and Sarah Ogden on October 18, 1753.
-Moses Bloomfield was a surgeon and an abolitionist.
+Moses Bloomfield was a surgeon and an abolitionist who represented Middlesex County in the Provincial Congress of New Jersey.

 Education and military service

-Joseph was educated at Reverend Enoch Green’s school in Deerfield Township, New Jersey, where Green was the pastor of the local Presbyterian Church.
+Joseph was educated at Reverend Enoch Green's school in Deerfield Township, New Jersey, where Green was the pastor of the local Presbyterian Church.
 Bloomfield studied law, was admitted to the bar in 1775 and began his law practice in Bridgeton, New Jersey.
 He entered the Continental Army as captain of the 3rd New Jersey Regiment on February 9, 1776.
 He attained the rank of major on November 28, 1776, and was appointed judge advocate of the northern army.
 He was wounded at the Battle of Brandywine in September 1777.
 He resigned from the Continental Army on October 28, 1778, after he was elected clerk of the New Jersey General Assembly.

 In 1794, Bloomfield led Federal and New Jersey state troops to put down the Whiskey Rebellion, a popular uprising conducted by Appalachian settlers who resisted the excise tax on liquor and distilled drinks, near Pittsburgh, Pennsylvania.
 From 1795 to 1800 he served as Mayor of Burlington, New Jersey.

 At the start of the War of 1812 Bloomfield was commissioned as a brigadier general in the United States Army on March 13, 1812.
-He served until June 15, 1815 along the Canada–US border.
+He served until June 15, 1815, along the Canada–US border.